Mike Hoffman (ice hockey, born 1963)

 Michael Hoffman (born February 26, 1963) is a Canadian former professional ice hockey player.
+He has 3 Children; Jessica Hoffman, Nicolas Hoffman, Robert Hoffman.

 Early life

 He was born in Barrie, Ontario.
 As a youth, he played in the 1976 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Barrie.

 Career

 Hoffman played nine games in the National Hockey League with the Hartford Whalers between 1983 and 1986.
 The rest of his career, which lasted from 1983 to 1990, was mainly spent in the minor American Hockey League.